-All 8 documents contain personal information such as names, e-mail addresses or telephone numbers that allows the identification of natural persons.
-In line with the Commission's commitment to ensure transparency and accountability, the names of the senior management of the Commission (at Director level and above) are disclosed.
+All 16 documents contain personal information such as names, e-mail addresses or telephone numbers that allows the identification of natural persons.

 Pursuant to Article 9(1)(b) of Regulation 2018/1725, personal data shall only be transmitted to recipients established in the Union other than Union institutions and bodies if "[t]he recipient establishes that it is necessary to have the data transmitted for a specific purpose in the public interest and the controller, where there is any reason to assume that the data subject's legitimate interests might be prejudiced, establishes that it is proportionate to transmit the personal data for that specific purpose after having demonstrably weighed the various competing interests".